Obligations of providers, agents and hosts - labour hire

 Labour hire providers must provide each worker with:

-- Labour Hire Worker Information Notice - this must be provided each time a worker is supplied to a host (this notice will be available in the coming days)
+- each time a worker is supplied to a new host

 - a copy of the Fair Work Information Statement (FWIS).

 The notice for workers has been translated into: